quillfires/bml-connect-python/README.md

 Python SDK for Bank of Maldives Connect API with synchronous and asynchronous support.
 Compatible with all Python frameworks including Django, Flask, FastAPI, and Sanic.

----

 ## Features

-- **Sync/Async Support:** Choose your preferred programming style
+- **🔄 Sync/Async Support**: Choose your preferred programming style
-- **Full API Coverage:** Transactions, webhooks, and signature verification
+- **🎯 Full API Coverage**: Transactions, webhooks, and signature verification
-- **Type Annotations:** Full type hint support for better development experience
+- **📝 Type Annotations**: Full type hint support for better development experience
-- **Error Handling:** Comprehensive error hierarchy for easy debugging
+- **🛡️ Error Handling**: Comprehensive error hierarchy for easy debugging
-- **Framework Agnostic:** Works with any Python web framework
+- **🚀 Framework Agnostic**: Works with any Python web framework
-- **MIT Licensed:** Open source and free to use
+- **📄 MIT Licensed**: Open source and free to use

----

 ## Installation